niketpatel2525/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 It is a very famous Tic Toe Game implemented in android with user friendly graphics.
-It is available on goolge play.
+It is available on google play.

 Description about game: